jpreardon/weighter/WORKLOG.md

 For this last checkin, I cleaned things up a bit, and made some other things more dirty.

 - Update gem versions
+- Fix typo in gemfile, upgrade js packages with yarn

 ## 2020-03-09